 Unbelievably Low Prices

 More often than not, the cars at police auto auctions sell at up to 65% off of the normal retail value.
 That’s an astonishing amount of savings considering the prices in today’s automotive marketplace.
-Police and government surplus auto auctions proudly boast car sales ranging from just a few hundred dollars to a few thousand dollars, depending on the vehicle and the buyers present.
+Police and government surplus auto auctions proudly boast car sales ranging from just a few hundred dollars to thousands of dollars, depending on the vehicle and the buyers present.
+The quality of the cars for sale can vary greatly, but that’s what makes these auctions so interesting.

 It doesn’t come without a bit of risk; because the vehicles are not being sold by a dealership or reputable brand, there’s no guarantees, warranties, or service packages that normally come with the purchase of a vehicle.